-The double entry system of bookkeeping is based upon the fact that every transaction has two parts and that this will therefore affect two ledger accounts.
+The double entry system of bookkeeping is based on the fact that every transaction has two parts and that this will therefore affect two ledger accounts.

 Every transaction involves a debit entry in one account and a credit entry in another account.
 This means that every transaction must be recorded in two accounts; one account will be debited because it receives value and the other account will be credited because it has given value.

-The rule to remember is "debit the receiver and credit the giver".
+To make it easier to remember, the main rule is to: "debit the receiver and credit the giver".

 In the ledger

-Whether hand written or computerized, the ledger contains accounts of each asset and liability of the business and of the capital (amount invested) of the owner, and a separate account is kept for every item in which a business deals.
+Whether hand written or computerised, the ledger contains accounts of each asset and liability of the business and of the capital (amount invested) of the owner, and a separate account is kept for every item involved in business dealings.